caffeineflo/shai-hulud-scanner/README.md

 ```

 The scanner will:
-1. Fetch all repositories from the Betterment organization
+1. Fetch all repositories from the specified GitHub organization
 2. Check each repo for malicious dependencies and infection indicators
 3. Output live results to console
 4. Save detailed findings to `results.json`